Why Study Anthropology?

 What does it mean to major in anthropology?

 Imagine a window which looks into another world.
 When you look through that window you understand your own world better.
 Anthropology is that window.
 Anthropologists study the concept of culture and its relationship to human life in different times and places.
 They study other societies to gain a clearer perspective on our own.
 They study the past to help interpret the present.
-Anthropologists also study prehistory and human origins, particularly through the subfield of archaeology, which recovers and analyzes material and physical remains.Students who major in anthropology are curious about other cultures and other times.
+Anthropologists also study our ancient past and human origins, particularly through the subfield of archaeology, which recovers and analyzes material and physical remains.Students who major in anthropology are curious about other cultures and other times.
 They are inquisitive and enjoy solving puzzles.
 Anthropology majors gain a broad knowledge of other cultures as well as skills in observation, analysis, research, critical thinking, writing, and dealing with people from all cultures.

 Why is the University of Mississippi a good place to study anthropology?